Estella/wp-hashcash-fork/readme.txt

 = No More Spam =

-WP Hashcash is an antispam plugin that eradicates comment spam on Wordpress blogs.
+WP-Hashcash Reloaded is an antispam plugin that eradicates comment spam on WordPress blogs.
 It works because your visitors must use obfuscated javascript to submit a proof-of-work that indicates they opened your website in a web browser, not a robot.
 If the javascript check fails, WP Hashcash now gives you three options; it can either put the comment into moderation (default), put the comment in the akismet queue, or delete it.

+This is a forked version of the original WP-Hashcash plugin by [Elliott Back](ttp://elliottback.com).

-You can read more at the [WP Hashcash plugin](http://wordpress-plugins.feifei.us/hashcash/) page.
-WP Hashcash is 100% GPL compatible.
+You can read more about the original version at the [WP Hashcash plugin](http://wordpress-plugins.feifei.us/hashcash/) page.

 = Features =

 1. Blocks all comment spam, but not real comments
 2. Also prevents most trackback / pingback spam
-3. Also protects signup pages for Wordpress (WP), BuddyPress (BP), and Wordpress Multi-User (WPMU)
+3. Also protects signup pages for WordPress (WP), BuddyPress (BP), and WordPress Multi-User (WPMU)
 4. Widget support to display spam statistics and edit the configuration
-5. Works with IE, Firefox, and Safari
+5. Works with IE, Firefox, Chrome, and Safari
 6. 100% standards compliant XHTML 1.1, works with jQuery and Prototype
-7. Tested with Wordpres 2, Firefox, Safari, IE, and Chrome
+7. Tested with WordPress 3.6, Firefox, Safari, IE, and Chrome
 8. Akismet compatibility

 = Limitations =